kyyahan3/Redis_Chatbot/README.md

     MONITOR
  ```
 >note: There are other available commands in redis-cli to play with, such as `KEYS *` and `DBSIZE`

+## Database management
+I use HASH to store user information because we have multiple kinds of information for one user to record.
+I also used a set to store all the user names for fast look-up.

 ## Functionalities
 - Options:<div></div>1.
 Identify yourself<div></div>2.
 Update your profile<div></div>3.
 Get info about a user<div></div>4.
 Join a channel<div></div>5.
 Leave a channel<div></div>6.
 Send a message to a channel <div></div>7.
 Read messages from a channel<div></div>8.
 Exit